-The LPS input is considered inactive if it remains low for more than 2.6 $\mu$ s and is considered active otherwise.
-When the TSB41LV02A detects that the LPS is inactive, it will place the PHY-LLC interface into a low-power reset state in which the CTL and D outputs are held in the logic zero state and the LREQ input is ignored; however, the SYSCLK output remains active.
-If the LPS input remains low for more than 26 $\mu$ s, the PHY-LLC interface is put into a low-power disabled state in which the SYSCLK output is also held inactive.
+The LPS input is considered inactive if it remains low for more than 2.6 μs and is considered active otherwise.
+When the TSB41AB3 detects that LPS is inactive, it places the PHY-LLC interface into a low-power reset state in which the CTL and D outputs are held in the logic zero state and the LREQ input is ignored; however, the SYSCLK output remains active.
+If the LPS input remains low for more than 26 μs, the PHY-LLC interface is put into a low-power disabled state in which the SYSCLK output is also held inactive.
 The PHY-LLC interface is also held in the disabled state during hardware reset.
-The TSB41LV02A will continue the necessary repeater functions required for normal network operation regardless of the state of the PHY-LLC interface.
-When the interface is in the reset or disabled state and the LPS is again observed active, the PHY will initialize and return it to normal operation.
+The TSB41AB3 continues the necessary repeater functions required for normal network operation regardless of the state of the PHY-LLC interface.
+When the interface is in the reset or disabled state and LPS is again observed active, the PHY initializes the interface and returns it to normal operation.